Carlos Martínez (American football)

-Carlos Martinez (born June 4, 1980) is an American football former placekicker.
-His professional career included stints in af2 for the Fresno Frenzy, in the Arena Football League for the Dallas Desperados, and in the National Football League for the Dallas Cowboys.
-He last played professionally in 2015.
+Carlos Martinez (born June 4, 1980) is an American former professional football placekicker.
+His career included stints in af2 for the Fresno Frenzy, in the Arena Football League (AFL) for the Dallas Desperados, and in the National Football League (NFL) for the Dallas Cowboys.

-High school career
+Early life

 Martinez attended Papillion La Vista Senior High School and was a letterman and a star in football, soccer and wrestling.
 In football, he was a three-time All-State honoree and set the Nebraska prep record for career field goals with 28 field goals.
 In wrestling, he won the state championship as a senior.

 College career

 Martinez played college football at Buena Vista University, and was a four-year letterman in football as a kicker.
 He was a three-time All-America selection, a three-time All-IIAC honoree.
 As a senior, he was also named the NCAA Division III Kicker of the Year and as a junior, he was named the team Special Teams Player of the Year.
 He is the all-time field goal leader at Buena Vista with 48 and second all-time in Division III.
 Martinez also excelled as a punter in college, with an average exceeding 40 yards.
 Martinez capped off his senior season at BVU in 2002 with a selection to play for the American Football Coaches Association Division III All-Star Team which represented the United States against Mexico National Team in the 2001 Aztec Bowl.
 Martinez was named the USA MVP by the media in attendance as he averaged 55.2 per punt (8-441 yds.) to consistently pin Mexico deep in its own end in the contest.